-In the ancient culture of Greece, among a myriad of gods and goddesses, it was believed that three young women called ‘the charities' guided the positive elements of human nature.
-The women, sometimes described as the daughters of Zeus or Dionysus, were named Aglaea – meaning Splendor, Euphrosyne — Mirth, and Thalia — Good Cheer and together they were the sponsors of charm, beauty, nature, creativity, and fertility.
+In the ancient culture of Greece, among a myriad of gods and goddesses, it was believed that three young women called the charities guided the positive elements of human nature.
+The women, sometimes described as the daughters of Zeus or Dionysus, were named Aglaea, meaning splendor, Euphrosyne, mirth, and Thalia, good cheer.
+Together they were the sponsors of charm, beauty, nature, creativity, and fertility.
 When Roman culture subsumed the Greek city-states, the charities were adopted as The Graces, and the goddesses lived on.
-They would reappear in the Italian Renaissance, with the popularity of allegorical paintings and the rediscovery of classical Roman myth, and continue to be a popular subject through the modern era.
+They reappeared again during the Italian Renaissance, with the popularity of allegorical paintings and the rediscovery of classical Roman myth, and continue to be a popular subject through the modern era.

 Reed Enger, "The Graces," in Obelisk Art History, Published July 05, 2017; last modified October 12, 2022, http://www.arthistoryproject.com/subjects/mythology/the-graces/.